-- 4.1 In multi-employer schemes which are not sectionalised, as defined in 1996 Winding Up Regulation 12(1), the overall deficiency in respect of the entire scheme must initially be calculated. - 4.2 The onus of providing information necessary for allocating liabilities in respect of employment with an employer to the relevant employer is on the trustees.
-The actuary should normally consult the trustees of the scheme before determining the appropriate allocation. - 4.3 The proportion of the deficiency attributable to each employer may be set out in the rules of the scheme, in which case the actuary should normally take instructions from the trustees on the apportionment.
-Otherwise, after consulting the trustees, the proportion of the deficiency in respect of each employer must be calculated as the ratio which the value of the scheme's liabilities (excluding any provision for expenses) in respect of employment of employees and former employees with that employer bears to the total value of the scheme's liabilities (excluding any provision for expenses) in respect of employment of employees and former employees with all those who at that time count as employers for the purposes of Section 75 of the Act. - 4.4 Deficiency Regulation 6(5) defines the cessation expenses attributable to an employer which must be added to that employer's share of the deficiency determined in paragraph 4.3 above.
+- 6.1 A deficiency in a multi-employer scheme, whether certified under paragraph 3.3 or 4.2 above, may need to be apportioned between those, who at the applicable time, count as employers for the purposes of Section 75 of the Act. - 6.2 The onus of providing information necessary for allocating liabilities in respect of employment with an employer to the relevant employer is on the trustees.
+The actuary should normally consult the trustees of the scheme before determining the appropriate allocation. - 6.3 The proportion of the deficiency attributable to each employer may be set out in the rules of the scheme, in which case the actuary should normally take instructions from the trustees on the apportionment.
+Otherwise, after consulting the trustees, the proportion of the deficiency in respect of each employer must be calculated as the ratio which the value of the scheme's liabilities (excluding any provision for expenses) in respect of employment of employees and former employees with that employer bears to the total value of the scheme's liabilities (excluding any provision for expenses) in respect of employment of employees and former employees with all those who at that time count as employers for the purposes of Section 75 of the Act.

+6.4 Deficiency Regulation 6(5) defines the cessation expenses attributable to an employer which, in employment-cessation event situations (except cases to which Deficiency Regulation 7(3) applies) must be added to that employer's share of the deficiency determined in paragraph 6.3 above.
+Where Deficiency Regulation 7(3) applies, the cessation expenses are included within amount A.